FAQ: Free Pinyin IME Update from Microsoft

 double-click it to launch the installer.

-The installer wizard is in Chinese, but if you are on an English system your IME menus and Help files will still be in English after installation is complete.
+Depending on which download you choose and your system settings, the installer wizard may be in Chinese, but if you are on an English system your IME menus and Help files will still be in English after installation is complete.

 Do you get the following error message indicating you "don't need" this update?